Mongolian language: Morphology

 Modern Mongolian is an agglutinative—almost exclusively suffixing—language, with the only exception being reduplication.
 Mongolian also does not have gendered nouns, or definite articles like "the".
 Most of the suffixes consist of a single morpheme.
 There are many derivational morphemes.
-For example, the word baiguullagiinh consists of the root bai 'to be', an epenthetic ‑g‑, the causative ‑uul‑ (hence 'to find'), the derivative suffix ‑laga that forms nouns created by the action (like -ation in organisation) and the complex suffix ‑iinkh denoting something that belongs to the modified word (‑iin would be genitive).
+For example, the word baiguullagiinh consists of the root bai 'to be', an epenthetic ‑g‑, the causative ‑uul‑ (hence 'to cause to be', to found), the derivative suffix ‑laga that forms nouns created by the action (like -ation in organisation) and the complex suffix ‑iinkh denoting something that belongs to the modified word (‑iin would be genitive).

 Nominal compounds are quite frequent.
 Some derivational verbal suffixes are rather productive, e.g. yarikh 'to speak', yarilc 'to speak with each other'.
 Formally, the independent words derived using verbal suffixes can roughly be divided into three classes: final verbs, which can only be used sentence-finally, i.e. ‑na (mainly future or generic statements) or ‑ö (second person imperative); participles (often called "verbal nouns"), which can be used clause-finally or attributively, i.e. ‑san (perfect-past) or ‑maar 'want to'; and converbs, which can link clauses or function adverbially, i.e. ‑j (qualifies for any adverbial function or neutrally connects two sentences) or ‑tal (the action of the main clause takes place until the action expressed by the suffixed verb begins).